dotnet/arcade/Documentation/CorePackages/AsyncPublishing.md

 - Isolated blob feeds (eventually Azure DevOps feeds + additional artifact storage) for per-build storage

 The final workflow is as follows:
 1. Each leg of a build that wants to publish outputs uses the arcade publishing package to push outputs.
 These outputs are sent to an intermediate, isolated and private storage feed (see below for options).
 As outputs are pushed, the package records metadata about each item in a manifest which is also pushed for later use.
 The manifest identifies any such information that may be needed to perform subsequent release activities.
-This manifest should look like:
+This manifest should look much like it does today, with some tweaks:
     - **Include** - Which bits 'ship' vs. those which are just inter-repo transport.
-    - **Include** - Eventual output locations (e.g. cli blob storage, cli checksum storage, dotnet core nuget feed) to be interpreted by the release pipelines.
+    - **Include** - Categories/generalized names for output locations to be interpreted by the release pipelines.
+Examples:
+        - 'SDK blob storage'
+        - 'SDK checksum storage'
+        - '.NET Core Nuget Package'
     - **Do not include** - Specific storage accounts or resources.
 For example, the manifest should not identify the specific 'dotnetcli' storage account as the target for blobs, as an internal CLI release will want to push to an internal dev release account, while a public dev release will push to the dotnetcli storage account.
 These details should be abstracted in a way that allows for interpretation based on the *intent* of the build.
 2. At the finalization join point in the build, the BAR/Maestro build upload happens.
 This joins the manifests from various legs into one, then provides that information to Maestro/BAR.
 Initially, the build assets locations are recorded as their intermediate locations.
 3. Maestro/BAR associates the build with a specific channel.
 This can happen either automatically, via a default repo+branch->channel mapping, or manually for a specific build by a user.